-That the curves are the same can be explained as follows.
+The reason for the curves to overlap was explained at the end of section 2.4.2.
 The fact that, in a trained model, the gradient of the model objective with respect to θ must be zero implies that a gradient of the regularizer is equal to the negative of the sum of the loss gradients.
-So, when the (labeled) influence functions for each data point are added together, we obtain the negative regularity tangent.
-Thus, differentiating by the regularity to calculate the regularity tangent, as we have proposed in this paper, can be seen as an efficient way of calculating the "total influence" of a dataset.
+So, when the (labeled) influence functions for each data point are added together, we obtain a vector proportional to the regularity tangent.
+Thus, differentiating by the regularity to calculate the regularity tangent, as we propose in this paper, can be seen as an efficient way of calculating the "total influence" of a dataset.